-Your progress and evaluation for the course material will consist of weekly problem sets, two lab exercises and reports, two midterm exams, a final exam, and participation with class learning exercises.
+Your progress and evaluation for the course material will consist of weekly problem sets, two lab exercises and reports, two midterm exams, and a final exam.
 The breakdown for the grade weighting is:

-Class attendance & participation 5%
+Homework (grades) 10%

-Homework 10%
+Homework (completion) 5%

 Lab reports 25%

 Exams 60%

 Nominally, the mean of the overall score across the class will set the dividing line between a B and a B-.
+High rates of class attendance and engagement (asking and answering questions in class or office hours) can translate to extra credit when a student is near the cutoff for the next highest grade.